-- C. Conference with Associate Vice President of Academic and Student Services - 1.
+- C. Conference with Vice President of Academic and Student Services - 1.
 The student shall be notified of the charges and given an opportunity to respond to the same. - 2.
-The Associate Vice President of Academic and Student Services shall discuss the charge with the student and otherwise investigate the allegations, including receiving information from witnesses. - 3.
-The Associate Vice President of Academic and Student Services will inform the student of his/her decision with respect to the charges and recommend disciplinary action or the date and time when another meeting will be held for further discussion of the Associate Vice President's recommendation. - 4.
-The Associate Vice President of Academic and Student Services will issue sanctions depending upon the severity of the offense and the student's previous conduct record.
-Disciplinary procedures and sanctions may be implemented with the assistance of other professional staff members as deemed necessary or appropriate by the Associate Vice President of Academic and Student Services.
-Sanctions by the Associate Vice President of Academic and Student Services may include one or a combination of the following: - a. dismiss the charges,
+The Vice President of Academic and Student Services shall discuss the charge with the student and otherwise investigate the allegations, including receiving information from witnesses. - 3.
+The Vice President of Academic and Student Services will inform the student of his/her decision with respect to the charges and recommend disciplinary action or the date and time when another meeting will be held for further discussion of the Vice President's recommendation. - 4.
+The Vice President of Academic and Student Services will issue sanctions depending upon the severity of the offense and the student's previous conduct record.
+Disciplinary procedures and sanctions may be implemented with the assistance of other professional staff members as deemed necessary or appropriate by the Vice President of Academic and Student Services.
+Sanctions by the Vice President of Academic and Student Services may include one or a combination of the following: - a. dismiss the charges, - b. oral reprimand,

-- b. oral reprimand, - c. censure notice, written or spoken, stating that further misconduct will bring more serious action, - d. order disciplinary probation a written statement disqualifying the student for a specific time period from extra-curricular or co-curricular activities, - e. order restitution a written requirement that the student provide reimbursement for misappropriation or damage to College property, or that of an individual, - f. suspension written notice of exclusion from the campus, classes, privileges, and College activities for a specific period of time, - g. expulsion If the Associate Vice President of Academic and Student Services believes a student's conduct warrants expulsion, he/she will suspend the student until a final decision is made.
-The Associate Vice President of Academic and Student Services will submit a written recommendation to the Vice President of Instruction and Student Affairs within seven (7) calendar days of completing his/her investigation.
-The Vice President of Instruction and Student Affairs shall notify the student of the final decision by certified return receipt mail.
+- c. censure notice, written or spoken, stating that further misconduct will bring more serious action, - d. order disciplinary probation a written statement disqualifying the student for a specific time period from extra-curricular or co-curricular activities, - e. order restitution a written requirement that the student provide reimbursement for misappropriation or damage to College property, or that of an individual, - f. suspension written notice of exclusion from the campus, classes, privileges, and College activities for a specific period of time, - g. expulsion If the Vice President of Academic and Student Services believes a student's conduct warrants expulsion, he/she will suspend the student until a final decision is made.
+The Vice President of Academic and Student Services will submit a written recommendation to the President within seven (7) calendar days of completing his/her investigation.
+The President shall notify the student of the final decision by certified return receipt mail.
 If expulsion is warranted, the student shall be automatically withdrawn from current classes with a "W" as a grade.
-Students dismissed due to expulsion can be reinstated only upon the favorable action on a petition for reinstatement by the Vice President of Instruction and Student Affairs or President.
+Students dismissed due to expulsion can be reinstated only upon the favorable action on a petition for reinstatement by the President.